Join Our Mailing List

 We depend on volunteer research subjects for many of our studies.
 By volunteering you will be helping MIT researchers to understand the working of the human brain and the causes of many brain disorders – work that may eventually contribute to the development of new treatments.

 Please join our mailing list to hear about behavioral and brain imaging studies at the McGovern Institute.

 Studies are conducted on the MIT campus, and typically last from 15 minutes to several hours.
 Some may involve repeat visits.
 Most are non-invasive and involve looking at computer screens and pressing buttons -- in some cases while lying in a brain scanner or while wearing an EEG device to record brain activity.
 Learn more about these brain imaging methods on our Martinos Imaging Center website.

 Volunteers are compensated for their time at rates that vary from $10/hr to around $30/hr, depending on the study.

-- We also work extensively with adult subjects of all ages and backgrounds.
-If you are interested in participating in our brain imaging studies, please join the Brain and Cognitive Sciences subject email list.
-If you would like to participate in behavioral experiments, please join this list, which is also maintained by the Department of Brain and Cognitive Sciences.
+We do extensive research with adults of all ages and backgrounds.
+To volunteer for any of these studies, please join the Brain and Cognitive Sciences subject email list which which is maintained by MIT's Department of Brain and Cognitive Sciences.